adamshephard/ODYN_inference/README.md

 #### Dysplasia Segmentation with Transformer

 The first stage is to run the Transformer-based model on the WSIs to generate dysplasia segmentations.
 This is relatively fast and is run at 1.0mpp.
+Note the `model_checkpoint` is the path to the Transformer segmentation weights available to download from above.

 Usage: <br />
 ```
-  python dysplasia_segmentation.py --input_dir="/path/to/input/slides/or/images/dir/" --output_dir="/path/to/transformer/output/dir/"
+  python dysplasia_segmentation.py --input_dir="/path/to/input/slides/or/images/dir/" --output_dir="/path/to/transformer/output/dir/" --model_checkpoint="/path/to/transformer/checkpoint/"
 ```
 #### Epithelium Segmentation with HoVer-Net+